OpenChemistry/tomvizdocs/docs/operator.md

     * `label` - The displayed name of the result in the UI.
 More than one result may be produced by the operator.
 * `children` - An array of JSON objects describing child data sets produced by the operator.
 Child data sets are similar to results, but are special in that they must be image data to which additional operators may be applied.
 A child data set is described with the same key/value pairs as `results` objects.
 Currently, only a single child data set is supported.

 The `name` key of each result and child data set must be unique.

 ### Creating Operator Results and Child Data Sets

 In the operator Python code, results and child data sets are set in a dictionary returned by the `transform_scalars` function.
-This dictionary consists of key/value pairs where the name is the `name` value of the result or child data set and the value is the result or child data object.
+This dictionary consists of key/value pairs where the name is the `name` value of the result or child dataset and the value is the result or child data object.
 Results and child data objects are VTK objects created in the Python operator code.
-See `ConnectedComponents.py` for an example of how to return both a result and child data set.
+See `ConnectedComponents.py` for an example of how to return both a result and child dataset.

 ### Command line execution of pipeline

 An operator pipeline can be executed from a Python command line.
 The data source must be in EMD format.
 The execution is driven using a state file containing the operator pipeline.
 To install the command line package run the following:

 ```bash